BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 This is a guide that will cover all of [Unique Tav](https://www.nexusmods.com/baldursgate3/mods/2754) What is Unique Tav?
 Unique Tav is a mod that functions as a tool for a lot of mod users and mod creators, where they can customize their character a lot more than you would have been able to in vanilla BG3.
 For example you need unique tav for body tattoo's.

+If you are an experienced user, there will be some useful information in this guide, however take a look at [Kartoffel's YouTube Video](https://www.youtube.com/watch?v=g67eTrz9fWg) Unique Tav.

 As this is going to be a big guide, here are the things it will cover:
 1. [How to install Unique Tav](#how-to-install-unique-tav)